CalcKit

 Recommended price

-$83ActionPrice required to hit the target margin before average discounts.
+$80HealthyPrice required to hit the target margin before average discounts.
 This helps test whether the offer is commercially defensible before it is shared.
-Against the other key figures in this report, it is marked action.
+Against the other key figures in this report, it is marked healthy.

 Realised margin